-Paul McLaney: As the North Attracts the Needle (AAA/digital outlets)
+RECOMMENDED RECORD: Paul McLaney: As the North Attracts the Needle (AAA/digital outlets)

 | | 1 min read

-Paul McLaney: As the North Attracts the Needle (AAA/digital outlets)
+RECOMMENDED RECORD: Paul McLaney: As the North Attracts the Needle (AAA/digital outlets)

-In an understated but relevant cover of his own design, this album finds Paul McLaney returning to his acoustic guitar for 10 intimate and typically thoughtful songs which have a discreet spiritual quality (All It Takes is Time), a delight and wonder in Nature (Like a Diamond in the Sky), an appreciation of slowness (“pause for a moment, take a deep breath and hold it” on A Moment) and a quiet sense of optimism: “Our shared understanding it is simple, it is plain . . . we could all live in harmony” on Harmony.
+These pieces have a discreet spiritual quality (All It Takes is Time), a delight and wonder in Nature (Like a Diamond in the Sky), an appreciation of slowness (“pause for a moment, take a deep breath and hold it” on A Moment) and a quiet sense of optimism: “Our shared understanding it is simple, it is plain . . . we could all live in harmony” (on Harmony).

-He looks back at being a younger man on I when he was impatient for the world to understand (an echo of the young Paul Simon singing “fools said I you do not know'?) but now is grateful for being granted “so long a lease”.
+He looks back at being a younger man on I when he was impatient for the world to understand (an echo of the young Paul Simon singing “fools said I you do not know"?) but is now grateful for being granted “so long a lease”.

-The Rest Will Come in Time wears its message in its title: “The world is too much and I know that you know I tried my best”.
+The Rest Will Come in Time wears its message in its title: “The world is too much and I know that you know, I tried my best”.

 The title track is the most grounded in the physical world as he notes we have become “slaves to the treadmill, running to standstill”, a multiple metaphor.

-These are short songs – like a collection of two minute-plus meditations which can be read as such, notably One Day After Another – embracing the miracle of living at a time when voices of complaint, self-interest and division are shouting loudly.
+These are short songs, like a collection of two minute-plus meditations which can be read as such, notably One Day After Another.

 Breath in, breath out.
 Keep it simple, enjoy the moment.